obiwanjacobi/vst.net/docs/TroubleShooting.md

 - Add a path to your plugin deploy folder to the DAW.
 - Clear plugin caches the host may have.
 - Let the host rescan for plugins.
+- Restart the host application (to make sure these new settings are honoured).

 Typically a DAW scans for plugins on either specific file locations or using a configurable list of paths.